viktorgusev1984/review-kit/review-driven.md

 The key is treating specifications as the source of truth, with code as the generated output that serves the specification rather than the other way around.

-## Streamlining SDD with Commands
+## Streamlining RDD with Commands

-The SDD methodology is significantly enhanced through three powerful commands that automate the specification → planning → tasking workflow:
+The RDD methodology is significantly enhanced through three powerful commands that automate the specification → planning → tasking workflow:

-### The `/speckit.specify` Command
+### The `/reviewkit.specify` Command

 This command transforms a simple feature description (the user-prompt) into a complete, structured specification with automatic repository management: